 HELEN HABERSHON – BIOGRAPHY

-Helen then focused on performance where she went on to establish a career as an international clarinettist until a twist of fate resulted in her going back to serious composition.
-Unable to the play the clarinet for a couple of months due to two broken wrists she was allowed to play the piano.
+Having established a career as an international clarinettist, a twist of fate resulted in her going back to serious composition.
+Unable to play the clarinet for a couple of months due to two broken wrists she was allowed to play the piano.
 As a result she found herself hooked and the music began to flow from her pencil!

 Helen has now recently recorded her 3rd album, Found in the Winter, again with world class pianist and arranger John Lenehan, and with London Primavera Orchestra, conducted by Tony Halstead.
 They are joined by John Anderson, one of the most recorded oboists in the world.